-- 6.SP3.1 Define and frame compelling and supporting questions about issues and events in the time-period and region studied - 6.SP3.2 Use evidence to develop claims and counterclaims in response to compelling questions in the time period and region studied. - 6.SP3.3 Classify the kinds of historical sources used in secondary interpretations. - 6.SP3.4 Use information about a historical source including the maker author, date, place of origin, intended audience, and purpose to judge the extent to which the source is useful for studying a topic and evaluate the credibility of the source. - Evaluate the relevance and utility of historical sources based on information such as author-maker, date, origin, intended audience, and purpose. - 6.SP3.5 Use questions generated about multiple historical sources to identify further areas of inquiry and additional sources. - 6.SP3.6 Construct and present arguments using claims and evidence from multiple sources. - 6.SP3.7 Construct and present explanations using reasoning, correct sequence, examples and details with relevant information and data.
+- 6.SP3.1 Define and frame compelling and supporting questions about issues and events in the time-period and region studied. - 6.SP3.2 Use evidence to develop claims and counterclaims in response to compelling questions in the time period and region studied. - 6.SP3.3 Classify the kinds of historical sources used in secondary interpretations. - 6.SP3.4 Use information about a historical source including the author, date, place of origin, intended audience, and purpose to judge the extent to which the source is useful for studying a topic and evaluate the credibility of the source. - 6.SP3.5 Use questions generated about multiple sources to identify further areas of inquiry and additional sources. - 6.SP3.6 Construct and present arguments using claims and evidence from multiple sources. - 6.SP3.7 Construct and present explanations using reasoning, correct sequence, examples and details with relevant information and data.

-Thinking within the discipline Historical thinking involves the ability to analyze relationships among causes and effects and to create and support arguments using relevant evidence.
+Thinking within the discipline involves the ability to analyze relationships among causes and effects and to create and support arguments using relevant evidence.